GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 ### Calculate field

-An important practice is to calculate the attribute values for a field, e.g., based on the values of other fields.
+An important practice is to calculate the attribute values for a field (e.g., based on the values of other fields).
 In QGIS, you can __create a new field or update an existing field__.

 :::{Note}